Published on Brock University (http://www.brocku.ca)

 "Feminism and the Academy: A Panel Discussion," edited by Lynn Arner and Katherine French.
 Medieval Feminist Forum 29 (Spring 2000): 8-32.

 "Chaucer and the Moving Image in Pre-World War II America."
-In Cinema Chauceriana, edited by Tison Pugh and Kathleen Kelly.
+In Screening Chaucer, edited by Tison Pugh and Kathleen Kelly.
+Columbus, OH: The Ohio State University Press, 2016. [forthcoming]

-"Working-Class Women in the Tenure Track."
-In Staging Women's Lives in Academia, edited by Michelle Masse and Nan Bauer-Maglin.
+"Working-Class Women on the Tenure Track."
+In Staging Women's Lives: Gendered Life Stages in Language and Literature Workplaces, edited by Michelle Masse and Nan Bauer-Maglin.
+SUNY Feminist Theory and Criticism Series.
+Albany, NY: State University of New York Press, 2016. [forthcoming]

 "Trust No Man But Me: Women in Chaucer's Short Poetry."
 In Approaches to Teaching Chaucer's Troilus and Criseyde and the Shorter Poems, edited by Angela Jane Weisl and Tison Pugh, 71-75.
 New York: Modern Language Association, 2007.